GoogleChrome/web.dev/content/fast/remove-unused-code/codelab-remove-unused-code.md

     favoritesRef.on("value", (snapshot) => { ... })

-Above this, add a small function to calculates the number of weeks from a given date:
+Above this, add a small function to calculate the number of weeks from a given date:

     const ageInWeeks = birthDate => {